Find out if you have qualifying coverage

 Determine if you’re exempt from having coverage or making the payment

-There are different types of exemptions from the requirement to have qualifying health care coverage.
+There are different types of exemptions from the requirement to have qualifying health care coverage (MEC).
 Some are obtained from the Marketplace and others are claimed on your tax return, but all exemptions, even those obtained from the Marketplace, must be reported on your tax return.

-You also are exempt from the requirement to have qualifying health care coverage or make a shared responsibility payment if you:
+You're exempt from the requirement to have qualifying health care coverage or make a shared responsibility payment (for tax years 2014 through 2018) if you:

-- Are considered to have no affordable coverage options because the minimum amount you must pay for the annual premium is more than 8% of your household income
+- Have no affordable coverage options because the minimum amount you must pay for the annual premium is more than a percentage of your household income (8.05% for 2018);

-- Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group that’s explicitly exempt from the requirement
+- Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group that’s explicitly exempt from the requirement; or

 To see a full list of exemptions visit IRS.gov’s Individual Shared Responsibility Provision – Exemptions page.
 The chart there will also tell you whether you need to apply for the exemption through the Marketplace or can wait to claim the exemption on your tax return.
 More information is also available on IRS Publication 5172, Facts about Health Coverage Exemptions.

-If you obtain an exemption through the Marketplace, you will receive a special number, called an Exemption Certificate Number (ECN).
-Keep this in a secure place and report it on the federal tax return you file at the end of each tax year.
+If you obtain an exemption through the Marketplace, you'll receive a special number, called an Exemption Certificate Number (ECN).
+Keep this in a secure place and report it on your federal individual income tax return.
 For additional information about how to get Marketplace exemptions and their exemption process, visit HealthCare.gov/exemptions.

 If you or your dependent(s) don’t qualify for an exemption, and either didn’t have coverage or only had a partial year of qualifying coverage

-If you weren’t covered and weren’t exempt for a month, then you’ll be required to report that information when you file your federal tax return and will owe a shared responsibility payment.
+If you weren’t covered for a month and weren’t exempt for the month, then you’ll be required to report that information when you file your federal tax return and may owe a shared responsibility payment.

-If you can claim a child or another individual as a dependent for federal income tax purposes, you are also responsible for making the payment if your dependent doesn’t have coverage or an exemption.
+If you can claim a child or another individual as a dependent for federal income tax purposes, you're also responsible for making the payment if that individual doesn’t have coverage or an exemption.

 Making a Shared Responsibility Payment

-If you need to make a payment because you didn’t have coverage or an exemption, you will make the payment when you file your 2015 federal income tax return in 2016.
+If you need to make a share responsibility payment for tax years 2014 through 2018 because you didn’t have coverage or an exemption, you'll make the payment when you file your federal income tax return with the IRS.

 You can use IRS Form 8965 instructions to figure out the amount you owe — it includes a Shared Responsibility Payment Worksheet, which will run you through all the variables.

 In general, the payment is either a percentage of your household income or a flat dollar amount, whichever is greater.
-The rates have changed by year, and will continue to be adjusted.
+The rates changed by year as shown below, and will continue to be adjusted.

 The greater of:

-- 1% of your household income that is above your tax return filing threshold OR
+- 2.5 percent of your household income that is above your tax return filing threshold OR

 - $95 per adult and $47.50 per child under 18, to a maximum of $285

-For each month you or your dependents don’t have qualifying coverage and weren’t exempt, you will owe 1/12 of the annual payment.
+For each month you or your dependents don’t have qualifying coverage and weren’t exempt, you'll owe 1/12 of the annual payment.

-The Individual Shared Responsibility Provision Payment Estimator can help you estimate the amount you may have to pay if you did not have minimum essential coverage during the year.
+The Individual Shared Responsibility Provision Payment Estimator can help you estimate the amount you may have to pay if you didn't have minimum essential coverage during the year.